 docker start aclaimant-bridge

-from the initial run command above.
+Note: The aclaimant-bridge is the --name from the initial run command above.
 Feel free to change it in all places.

 Post Setup: